1iget/mergeconflicts.github.io/about.md

 # How

-We contribute to the Singularity by helping technologists perform at the highest level.
+We are dedicated to ushering in the Singularity by helping technologists perform at the highest level.

-By cultivating true technological mastery, we can effect more change than if we tried to take on the world's problems on our own.
+By cultivating true technological mastery, we can help mankind reach toward its deepest ambitions and truest dreams.

 # What

-Specifically, we provide code review services for iOS development teams around the world.
+Specifically, we provide code review services for Clojure development teams around the world.